department-of-veterans-affairs/va.gov-vfs-teams/Norms/norms-communication.md

 # Norms for Communication

-**This document applies to the DSVA team (including detailees) and any contractor working on the Veteran Tools Platform.**

 **Definitions for terms used in this document:**

 * *"DSVA" refers to DSVA team members and DSVA detailees.*

 * *"Internal Contractors" refers to DSVA's primary vendor contractor (e.g., AdHoc) and its subcontractors.*

-* *"External Contractors" refers to any other contractor team working on the Veteran Tools Platform.*
+* *"External Contractors" refers to any other contractor team working on the Veteran-facing Services Platform.*

 <hr>